MacGyver: Biography

 In the first episode of Season 2, Thornton takes a job as Director of Operations at the Phoenix Foundation, and MacGyver follows, where he is hired as a "sort of troubleshooter."
 He is assigned to a variety of tasks, usually field operations such as conducting environmental surveys and testing security systems.
 In the fifth season, Harry dies of a heart attack, at which point MacGyver believes he has no remaining relatives.

 In the second to last episode of the show, it is revealed that MacGyver has a son, Sean "Sam" Angus Malloy.
 Sean's mother is the photojournalist Kate Malloy who MacGyver had met after college.
-Kate had been murdered in China several years prior to MacGyver meeting their son for the first time.
+Kate had been murdered in China several years prior to MacGyver's meeting their son for the first time.
 After discovering and reuniting with Sean, MacGyver decides to resign from the Foundation in order to spend time with his son.

 Two television specials featuring the character followed, both occurring and released in 1994, two years after the series ended.
 In the first one (MacGyver: Lost Treasure of Atlantis), MacGyver teams up with his former college archaeology instructor, Professor Atticus (Brian Blessed), to help him prove his theories about ancient Atlantis while dodging the bullets of genocidal Yugoslav troops, a Greek revolutionary and a ruthless treasure hunter.
 Soon thereafter (MacGyver: Trail to Doomsday), he investigates the murder of a friend in Britain, and eventually traces it to an unscrupulous businessman who sells nuclear arms research for profit.
 No mention in either special is made of Pete Thornton, Jack Dalton, MacGyver's son Sean or any of the show's other regulars.